 A normal map is used for simulating shadows on uneven surfaces, grooves, or dents.
 It creates a more detailed texture to the object without increasing its polygons.

 This property only works in texture import mode.
-Therefore, you will need a normal map.
-Such maps are available in some library materials, or you can create them yourself or find them on the web.
+Therefore, you will need a Normal map.

 Import own texture